tfwio/session/readme.md

 **middleware service configs**

 Regular expressions are used to validate URI path for two basic heuristics.
+There are two "Keys" that are configured in the enum type `Service`, namely `Service.KeySessionIsValid` and `Service.KeySessionIsChecked` which correspond to the following regular expression input `[]string` arrays:

-- `Service.URICheck []string`: Regular expressions supplied here will push a boolean value into `gin.Context.Set(key,value)` and `.Get` dictionary indicating wether the response is valid.
+- `Service.URICheck`: Regular expressions supplied here will push a boolean value into `gin.Context.Set(key,value)` and `.Get` dictionary indicating wether the response is valid.
 A key "lookup" (`ctx.Get("lookup")`) value of false tells us that checking for a valid session wasn't required.
 If true, then the (deault) "is-valid" key will report weather or not we have a valid session.
-- `Service.URIEnforce []string`: Regular expressions supplied here will, if we have a valid session, continue to serve content.
+- `Service.URIEnforce`: Regular expressions supplied here will, if we have a valid session, continue to serve content.
 If there is no valid session then it will (by default settings) abort the httpRequest and report a simple string message.